 Just the third installment (and next to last unless I get inspired to finish it) of my unfinished children's book.
 I don't know why I started posting this.
 I was hoping I'd get inspired.
 So far, not so much, though I do appreciate the comments from the two of you who have been reading it.
-Anyone interested can find Installment 1 here and Installment 2 here
+Anyone interested can find Installment 1 here and Installment 2 here.

-I know it's a terrible photo... but she's so hard to catch
+I know it's a terrible photo... but she's so hard to catch doing anything and she's so darned GRAY! |

 Amanda and the Cookie Witch